 The findings showed that women preferred taller men with broader shoulders and narrow hips (V-shaped, instead of pear-shaped), which supports earlier research.

-Professor Jennions said, “We’ve found that penis size did influence a man’s sex appeal, and it was just as important as height, which is a well-known factor in male attractiveness.”
+Prof. Jennions said, “We’ve found that penis size did influence a man’s sex appeal, and it was just as important as height, which is a well-known factor in male attractiveness.”

 The study also noted that larger penises are ideal but were much more attractive on taller men than shorter men.
-“To put it bluntly, if you are short and pear-shaped, a large penis is not going to increase your attractiveness,” Dr Mautz said.
+“To put it bluntly, if you are short and pear-shaped, a large penis is not going to increase your attractiveness,” Dr. Mautz said.